MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 2. In the **Add-Ins for Outlook** window, go to **My add-ins** and **Admin-managed** tabs in the left pane, and check if the add-in is available under these tabs.

     If the add-in is available under **Admin-managed** tab, it is admin-deployed.
+Contact your administrator to [uninstall the add-in](disable-viva-sales.md).

     If the add-in is available under **My add-ins** tab, it is user-deployed.
+You can [uninstall the add-in](#uninstall-sales-copilot-outlook-add-in) by yourself.
+If you are unable to uninstall the add-in, contact your administrator.